 Students are required to be available from 9-9:30 am.
 Taught sessions run between 11:00 am and 5.15 pm for each year group.
 The period prior to taught sessions may be required for personal tutorials, meetings with regards to clinical placements, and skills practice.

 Learning outcomes will be assessed using a variety of methods including traditional essays, personal reflections and journals, taped counselling sessions, practice log books and supervisors’ reports.

 Successful completion of the Foundation Degree can lead to further study for a year at level 6 and to a BA (Hons) degree.
 Newman currently offers a Counselling BA (Hons) top-up award.

-You must have completed a level 3 qualification in counselling skills, have substantial experience of using these skills in a workplace or voluntary setting, and have demonstrated at interview your suitability to undertake counselling training.
+You must have completed a face-to-face level 3 qualification in counselling skills, have some experience of using these skills in a workplace or voluntary setting or during your counselling skills training, and have demonstrated at interview your suitability to undertake counselling training.
 Those without a level 3 qualification may apply for the Introductory Certificate in Counselling and then apply to transfer onto the Foundation Degree.
-Direct entry into the second stage of the programme may be possible for applicants who have completed a relevant and recognised level 4 counselling training, subject to successful interview.

 Newman’s Approved Prior Learning (APEL) policy can be applied to any applicants who consider they have qualifications or experience that may warrant them being granted exemption from elements of a particular course.